Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Dual Wielding**

-    When you make the extra attack of the Light weapon property, you can add your Ability Modifier to the damage of the extra attack if that attack is with a firearm that has the Light property.
+    When you make the extra attack of the :weapon-prop-light: *[Light]* weapon property, you can add your Ability Modifier to the damage of the extra attack if that attack is with a firearm that has the :weapon-prop-light: *[Light]* property.

 - **Quickshot**